Skizzy-create/OMNIMIND/contracts/hello_foundry/LOCAL_DEPLOYMENT_SUCCESS.md

 ## 🎉 SUCCESS!

-Your dAI-Vault contracts are now live on local Anvil and ready for development and testing!
+Your OmniMind contracts are now live on local Anvil and ready for development and testing!

 ### Why Local Anvil?